 As the temperatures drop, your RV needs a little extra protection from the cold.
 Water expands when it freezes, which can lead to leaking or burst pipes in your RVs water supply or drain lines.
-The main objective of winterizing is to replace the water in your lines with antifreeze, which will remain in liquid form even at very low temperatures.
+A leak, big or small, can cause serious damage when left unattended, causing mildew, mold, and water damage.

 An RV owner’s first step is to remove or bypass any inline water filters since antifreeze can damage them.
 Remember: most RV insurance policies do not cover damage from frozen water, since it’s avoidable.
 While working on the filters, check to see if they need replacement.
 If they do need replacing, you have all winter to find new filters at the best price.